 cd ./trashy && su -c ./install.sh

-3. And finally you might want to temporarily alias rm to trash because unless you're quite new to Unix, you probably have fingers trained to type "rm" when you really mean trash.
+3. Unless you're quite new to Unix, you probably have fingers trained to type rm when you really mean trash.
 To solve this, you can make an alias so that when you accidentally type rm, the file is trashed instead of deleted forever.
-On most Linux distributions you'd do this:

 echo "alias rm='/usr/local/bin/trash'" >> ~/.bashrc && source ~/.bashrc